erdzeichen/KiMoPack/README.rst

     $ conda install -c erdzeichen kimopack

-Hint: there is a KiMoPack_noqt version
+Hint: the pip version is usually actueller than the conda version

 Best usage
 -----------